 Ongoing Projects

 The focus of the Young Men’s Health Matters project is to address the critical gaps in the perceptions of young Black men’s health and healthcare.
-This project seeks to build capacity and infrastructure for a community-academic partnership between Detroit Community Health Connection (DCHC), a non-profit based health organization, and the University of Michigan School of Nursing.
+This project seeks to build capacity and infrastructure for a community-academic partnership between Detroit Community Health Connection, a non-profit based health organization, and the University of Michigan School of Nursing.